 - Increase consumption of fermented foods, dark leafy greens and cruciferous vegetables.
 Other recommended foods include artichokes, garlic, onions, beats, avocados, berries, sprouts, and organic eggs.

 - N-Acetyl L-Cysteine, a potent antioxidant, is an excellent supplement for liver conditions.

-Sarah Russo is the Creative Director for Project CBD, a self-taught lover of herbs, and an avid globetrotter.
+Sarah Russo is a contributor to Project CBD, a self-taught lover of herbs, and an avid globetrotter.
 She is currently based in Granada, Spain.